ConwayC1987/Portfolio-1/README.md

 ### - This is the w3 validater report for my CSS code.
 ![w3 report](/assets/images/css_w3report.jpg "CSS w3 result")

+***

+# Bugs and Unfixed Bugs
-## 5. Bugs
+## Fixed
 A bug with the index/home page when the screen size was reduced, the footer was staying in the middle of screen the problem was something really simple but took days to solve.
 Solution was getting rid of the height measurement from the div the above the footer.
 ![Problem with the footer](/assets/images/footer-problem.jpg "Footer stuck in the middle of the screen")
+## Unfixed Bugs
+There was a bug on the history page because of the video used from youtube that lighthouse report showed up "Some third-party embeds can be lazy loaded.
+Consider replacing them with a facade until they are required." and "Consider marking your touch and wheel event listeners as passive to improve your page's scroll performance.".
+- The two bugs brings down my best practise score and are still unfixed

 ***

-## 6. Deployment
+# Deployment
-### Version Control
+## Version Control
 The site was created using the Visual Studio code editor using gitpod and pushed to github.
-The following git commands were used throughout development to push code to the remote repo:
+The following git commands were used throughout development to push code.
 - git add <file> - This command was used to add the file(s) to the staging area before they are committed.
 - git commit -m “commit message” - This command was used to commit changes to the github with a message.
 - git push - This command was used to push all committed code to github.

-### Deployment to Github Pages
+## Deployment to Github Pages
  The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch